SLM Corporation (SLM) Shares Up Despite Recent Market Volatility

-SLM Corporation (NASDAQ: SLM)’s stock price has increased by 1.47 compared to its previous closing price of 12.21.
-Nevertheless, the company has seen a 9.94% surge in its stock price over the last five trading sessions.
+SLM Corporation (NASDAQ: SLM)’s stock price has increased by 5.32 compared to its previous closing price of 12.40.
+Despite this, the company has experienced a 9.66% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in SLM Corporation (NASDAQ: SLM) Right Now?